Should I Become a Boat Captain?

 An alternative step to acquiring a bachelor's degree is gaining extensive work experience aboard ships.
-Thousands of hours of work as a deckhand is required to obtain the credentials needed to become a boat captain.
+Thousands of hours of work as a deckhand are required to obtain the credentials needed to become a boat captain.
 However, the credentialing exams are difficult and, without a bachelor's degree, can require extensive study.
 In general, captains of deep-water vessels usually obtain a bachelor's degree, while captains of supply boats and those navigating inland waters and rivers can usually attain their positions through experience.

 Step 4: Acquire Credentials

-Two credentials are required to operate vessels: the Merchant Marine Credential (MMC), issued by the United States Coast Guard; and the Transportation Worker Identification Credential (TWIC), issued by the U.S Department of Homeland Security.
+Two credentials are required to operate vessels: the Merchant Marine Credential (MMC), issued by the United States Coast Guard, and the Transportation Worker Identification Credential (TWIC), issued by the U.S Department of Homeland Security.
 The MMC requires the passage of an examination as a condition of issuance and is, in effect, the captain's license.
 At a merchant marine academy, acquiring the MMC may be a condition of graduation.
 The TWIC is basically a security clearance from the U.S. government and requires a background check.

 Step 5: Become a Deck Officer

 Before advancing to the position of ship or boat captain, extensive experience on these vessels is required.
-Once a person obtains a degree and the appropriate credentials, jobs can be secured as a deck officer or third mate.
+Once a person has a degree and the appropriate credentials, jobs can be secured as a deck officer or third mate.
 When the captain is not on watch, deck officers or mates supervise the routine operations of the ship.
 This can be an essential learning step for gaining the experience needed to captain a ship.